Electrical and Computer Engineering Courses

 Supervised projects in Electronic Circuits and Systems.
 Students investigate the state-of-the-art in Electronic Circuits and Systems through the study of current publications, class discussions, student presentations, and a major project.
 Prerequisites: Students must have completed at least 3 courses in the Electronic Circuits and Systems Concentration Area of the Department of Electrical and Computer Engineering.

-Ece 659 Projects in Computer Engineering (3)
+Ece 659 Projects in Control and Computing Systems (3)

 Ece 660 Topics in Electrical and Computer Engineering (3)